Linuxfabrik/monitoring-plugins/check-plugins/service/README.md

                [--status {continue_pending,pause_pending,paused,running,start_pending,stop_pending,stopped}]
                [--test TEST] [-w WARN]

 Checks the state of one or more Windows services.
-You have to provide the case-insensitive "Service Name", not the "Display Name".
-Supports Python regular expressions, so you are able to check multiple Windows services on a host with almost the same name, for example.
+Accepts the case-insensitive service name (not the display name) and supports regular expressions to match multiple services.
+Alerts on services that are not in the expected state.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the CRIT threshold.
-Accepts ranges.
-Default:
+  -c, --critical CRIT   CRIT threshold for the number of services in the
-                        "None"
+                        expected status.
+Accepts Nagios ranges.
+Default: None.
-  --service SERVICE     Name of the service(s).
-Supports Python Regular
+  --service SERVICE     Name of the Windows service(s) to check.
+Supports
-                        Expressions (regex).
+                        Python regular expressions (regex).
   --starttype {automatic,disabled,manual}
-                        Filter for service start type.
-Default: automatic --status {continue_pending,pause_pending,paused,running,start_pending,stop_pending,stopped}
+                        Filter by service start type.
+Can be specified multiple times.
+Default: automatic.
-                        At least one expected service status (repeating).
-                        Default: running
+  --status {continue_pending,pause_pending,paused,running,start_pending,stop_pending,stopped}
+                        Expected service status.
+Can be specified multiple times.
+Default: running.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
-  -w, --warning WARN    Set the WARN threshold.
-Accepts ranges.
-Default: "1:"
+  -w, --warning WARN    WARN threshold for the number of services in the
+                        expected status.
+Accepts Nagios ranges.
+Default: 1:.
 ```